Skip to content

 C. Strain Maintenance

 Maintain strains in your assigned areas of the 15/20C incubators, or above your bench if incubating at ambient temperature.
 Use assigned colors to label your plate boxes.
 Wrap old plates and dispose of contaminated plates regularly.
 Your contaminated plates (bacteria, fungi, or mites) can jeopardize the experiments of others!
-Request chunks or frozen strains from the lab manager with adequate notice.
+Request chunks or frozen strains with adequate notice.
 Strains should be re-thawed or chunked at least once every six months to avoid mutation accumulation.
-Update the Rm 230 whiteboard with the strains you are actively maintaining.
-Boxes should be baked before using them to propagate new strains.
+Update the Rm 2961 whiteboard with the strains you are actively maintaining.
+Boxes should be baked before use to propagate new strains.

 X. Parasite and Insectary Operations